Akryum/vue-supply/README.md

     },

     async 'consume-action' ({ commit }) {
-      // This will wait for the resource to be 'ready' const release = await consume(TestResource)
+      // This will wait for the supply to be 'ready' const release = await consume(TestResource)
-      // Count of active resource consumers
+      // Count of active supply consumers
       console.log('consumers', TestResource.consumers)
       commit('my-commit', TestResource.someData)
-      // When you are done with the resource, release it release()
+      // When you are done with the supply, release it release()
     },
   },